Wizards finally get back on the court, fall to Spurs in San Antonio

 Seven Spurs players scored in double figures, with guard Patty Mills leading the way with 21 points off the bench.

-The Wizards next play at Houston on Tuesday in their first game against John Wall since trading the point guard to the Rockets in December.
-They will be shorthanded then as well, with Deni Avdija, Davis Bertans, Troy Brown Jr., Rui Hachimura, Ish Smith and Moe Wagner expected to still be in the coronavirus protocol.
+The Wizards next play at Houston on Tuesday in their first game against John Wall since they traded the point guard to the Rockets in December.
+They will be shorthanded then as well, with Deni Avdija, Davis Bertans, Troy Brown Jr., Rui Hachimura, Ish Smith and Moe Wagner still expected to be in the coronavirus protocol.

-Brooks said Sunday that a few players who tested positive have begun working out, though they will probably not join the team on this three-game road trip.
-While the coach sounded optimistic after the game, Beal and Westbrook appeared more downtrodden about the arduous task that lies ahead: working 10 healthy players back into tip-top shape and reintegrating six more later in the season, all on different timelines.
+Brooks said Sunday that a few players who tested positive have begun working out, though they probably will not join the team on this three-game road trip.
+While the coach sounded optimistic after the game, Beal and Westbrook appeared more downtrodden about the arduous task that lies ahead: working 10 healthy players back into tiptop shape and reintegrating six more later in the season, all on different timelines.

 Asked about his outlook for the rest of the year, Beal sighed before responding.